maaz92/chrome-built-in-ai-ui/README.md

 To learn more about the APIs head over to the [docs on developer.chrome.com](https://developer.chrome.com/docs/ai/built-in-apis).

-## Overview

-This example sets a welcome side panel when the extension is first installed, then when the user navigates to a different tab, it replaces it with the main side panel.

 ## Running this extension

 1. Clone this repository.